FreezingMoon/AncientBeast/CONTRIBUTING.md

+## How to contribute to the game

+The gameplay is in dire need or contributors, you can check out [this guide](https://github.com/FreezingMoon/AncientBeast/tree/master/development/#readme) for more details.

 ## How to contribute to the website

 The website is pretty much wrapped around the game itself, meaning it reuses a lot of its assets.
 To keep things simple, the stable and development versions of the game are also included in this repository, but they'll each require a Node.js server.<br>